hashicorp/packer/website/source/docs/post-processors/shell-local.html.md

 available to you; please limit yourself to using the "script" or "scripts" options instead.

-Please note that the WSL is a beta feature, and this tool is not guaranteed to work as you expect it to.
+Please note that this feature is still in beta, as the underlying WSL is also still in beta.
+There will be some limitations as a result.
+For example, it will likely not work unless both Packer and the scripts you want to run are both on the C drive.

 ```
 {